 Looking for a deeper, more immersive experience for your students?
-Come spend a day-or a few-at Shaw Nature Reserve's Dana Brown Overnight Center!
+Come spend a day-or more-at Shaw Nature Reserve's Dana Brown Overnight Center!
 Using inquiry and standards-based science and math concepts, teachers and students have unique opportunities to enhance classroom learning with field investigations in the natural world.
 Classes are available on a day-use basis or as a component of an overnight experience.
 Reserve staff will work with you to design a comprehensive program for your students.

-The Dana Brown Overnight Center is a cluster of historic log, or post-and-beam structures, dating back to the 1800s.
+The Dana Brown Overnight Center is a cluster of historic log, or post-and-beam, structures, dating back to the 1800s.
 Originally located at various sites within 100 miles of the Shaw Nature Reserve, these historic buildings were carefully dismantled, transported, and reconstructed at the Center in 2003 with only slight modifications to make them into comfortable accommodations for visiting groups.
 Many of the modifications to the buildings were made using salvaged materials.

 Overnight facilities at the Center can handle group sizes from 15 to 60.
 Daytime programs can accommodate up to 100 students.
-For more information, visit our website at www.shawnature.org/danabrown
+For more information, visit our website at shawnature.org/danabrown

-- All groups who register for a program at the DBOC have access to the Adlyne Freund Center or the Assembly Building. - Overnight guests may make use of up to 4 lodges, each housing between 14 and 19 students for a total of 60 students and 4 adults.
-Descriptions and photos of our lodges can be found on our website at www.shawnature.org/danabrown - Groups may register their stay up to 1 year prior to their intended visit.
+- All groups who register for a program at the DBOC have access to the Adlyne Freund Center or the Assembly Building. - Overnight guests may use up to four lodges, each housing between 14-19 students for a total of 60 students and four adults.
+Descriptions and photos of our lodges can be found on our website at shawnature.org. - Groups may register their stay up to 1 year prior to their intended visit.
 Availability is limited and programs are scheduled on a first-come, first-served basis.
-To register, contact Aileen Abbott at (636) 451-3512 ext.
-6081 or e-mail aileen.abbott@mobot.org - Program fees (day use or overnight) are \$5/student. - Lodging fees for overnight groups are \$20/student for a 1-night stay or \$30/student for a 2-night stay.
-For pricing information about longer stays, please call (636) 451-3512 ext.
-6081.
+To register, contact Aileen Abbott at (314) 577-9528 or e-mail aabbott@mobot.org - Program fees (day use or overnight) are \$5/student. - Lodging fees for overnight groups are \$20/student for a 1-night stay or \$30/student for a 2-night stay.
+For pricing information about longer stays, please call (314) 577-9528.